Obsidian-TTRPG-Community/The-Tavern/00-Behind-The-Bar/03-Contributing/03-Contributing.md

 Rules:

 - No spaces in filenames&mdash;use dashes instead.
-Some of use terminals.
-Also avoid single/double quotes (just omit them; for example <u>Don't Prep Plots</u> becomes [[Alexandrian--Dont-Prep-Plots]]).
+Some of us use terminals.
+- Avoid single/double quotes (just omit them; for example <u>Don't Prep Plots</u> becomes [[Alexandrian--Dont-Prep-Plots]]).
 - Capitalize-Each-Word

 Loose Guidelines: